Cork and Kerry Place Names Survey

 Some of the archive boxes of documentation titled Kerry Placenames

-Sources on view prior to the Launch of the Kerry Place Names Archive, 4 June 2010.
+Sources on view prior to the Launch of the Kerry Place Names Archive.

 The Placenames Sources Collection contains the original placename submissions received from the